RealOrangeOne/theorangeone.net/content/posts/goaccess-analytics.md

 - [Matomo](https://matomo.org/) is bulky, and overkill for what I need.
 Not to mention tracks _way_ too much!
 - [Fathom](https://usefathom.com/) used to be great, but is now closed source, and the previous "community edition" codebase has little support and is pretty buggy
-- [GoatCounter](https://www.goatcounter.com/) is 1 instance per site, and is a bit weird to work with.
+- [GoatCounter](https://www.goatcounter.com/) is one instance per site, and is a bit weird to work with.
 And then there's the name.

 ## Enter GoAccess